IntensiveCoLearning/english_2nd/ifcalm.md

 The internet has revolutionized the way we live, bringing both advantages and disadvantages.
 On one hand, the internet provides us with unlimited access to information, making it easier to learn and stay informed.
 It has also transformed the way we communicate, allowing us to stay connected with friends and family around the world.
 On the other hand, the internet has also led to problems such as online addiction, privacy concerns, and the spread of misinformation.
 While the internet is a powerful tool, we need to be mindful of how we use it and ensure that it benefits society as a whole.

 ### 2024.10.28
+One of my favorite hobbies is photography.
+I enjoy capturing beautiful moments and unique perspectives through my camera lens.
+Whether I am traveling to a new city or simply walking around my neighborhood, I always carry my camera with me.
+I love taking pictures of nature, such as sunsets, trees, and rivers.
+I also enjoy experimenting with different types of photography, like portrait photography and street photography.
+Photography helps me relax and express my creativity.
+It is not just a hobby for me, but also a way to see the world differently.